clarktrimble/ba-blog/content/blog/stator/index.md

 To sum up, `stator` achieves observability by:
  - registering with discovery
  - responding to a monitor endpoint
- - responding to a metrics endpoint
+ - responding to a metrics endpoint with runtime stats
  - punctilious logging

-Such observability contributes to efficienctly operating at scale.
+Such observability contributes to efficiently operating at scale.

 Per usual, I hope it's been informative and/or thought provoking.
 Feel free to get in touch with me via email if you'd like : )